Zezé Macedo: Cinema

-Through her poetry and appearances on radio and television she came to the attention of the screen writer and director, Watson Macedo, and appeared in the films Warning to the Sailors (1950) and The Oil is Ours (O Petróleo É Nosso– 1954).
+Through her poetry and appearances on radio and television she came to the attention of the screenwriter and director, Watson Macedo, and appeared in the films Warning to the Sailors (1950) and The Oil is Ours (O Petróleo É Nosso– 1954).
 From then on, Zezé Macedo became a strong presence in the cinema, acting for several production companies and still mainly playing humorous roles.
 Among the films she participated in were De Vento em Popa (1957), directed by Carlos Manga, in which she plays an opera singer, escaping from the role of a maid for a change; O Homem do Sputnik (1959), considered by moviegoers as one of the best chanchadas, a type of film that satirised Hollywood movies, and Esse Milhão É Meu (1959).
 In these three films, she played alongside the comedy actor Oscarito, who insisted that she perform with him.
 She also worked with the actor Grande Otelo.
 However, although she performed in many chanchadas, she never had a starring role.

 With the decline of the chanchada in the early 1960s, Macedo began to dedicate herself more to theatre and television, while continuing to make films.
 From 1965, she was hired by TV Globo, for which she would act until the end of her life.
 In the 1970s, her film career was boosted with the emergence of pornochanchadas, which were a type of sex comedy that stopped short of being pornographic.
 Meanwhile, on television, she began a partnership with Chico Anysio, which resulted in her two most famous characters: Biscoito, the ugly but rich wife of a drunk; and Dona Bela, a student.